 There had apparently been a drawer, but someone had broken it, and glued the drawer front on to the slot where the drawer had been.
 I thought it was definitely worth my time just for the legs!

 I parted out the table, keeping the three pieces of skirt, and the four red legs.
-I actually tossed the table top as it was pressed wood and had some water damage (swelling).
+The table top was actually tossed as it was pressed wood and had some damage.

 The parts of the table skirt was also pressed wood.
 The one on the left is after I had spackled and sanded the edges, the one on the right is what it looked like before I started.

 I cut a 1×4 to size to make a small shelf to secure to the cheap piece of wood.
-I used Gorilla Wood Glue and my Ryobi nail gun to attach the shelf.
+Gorilla Wood Glue and my Ryobi nail gun were used to attach the shelf.

-I spackled the small nail holes and sanded the spackling, I also removed those random staples from the back of the original table skirt piece.
+I spackled the small nail holes and sanded the spackling.
+I also removed those random staples from the back of the original table skirt piece.
+The scrap wood jewelry shelf was coming together nicely.

 I mixed up some diy chalky paint primer with some polished pearl (the can with the green Cansealid attached) It’s a great new product and so easy to use-I used it on a can where the lid was rusty and didn’t want to close properly.

 After I painted the table skirt, I immediately wiped back some of the paint to reveal the original turquoise color.
-The DIY chalky paint primer needs to be sealed, so I used Heirloom Traditions clear wax.
-(Use the code MYREPURPOSEDLIFE to save 10% and get a free gift)
+The DIY chalky paint primer needs to be sealed, so I used Heirloom Traditions Paint clear wax.

 I added some cabinet door knobs to the scrap wood jewelry shelf that I got from my neighbor’s daughter, spacing them about 4” apart.
 I drilled holes and was able to use the original screws that were with the knobs.